kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/jenkinsfile-out-of-scm.md

 ![maven container](https://pek3b.qingstor.com/kubesphere-docs/png/20200222112517.png)

 4.16.
-Click **Add nesting steps** in the contain `maven`, and select **Shell** on the right, enter the following command in the pop-up window:
+Click **Add nesting steps** in the contain `maven`, and select **shell** on the right, enter the following command in the pop-up window:

 ```shell
 mvn -o -Dmaven.test.skip=true -gs `pwd`/configuration/settings.xml clean package
 ```

 4.4.3.
-Then continue to click **Add nesting steps** on the right, select **Shell** in the pop-up window, enter the following command to build a Docker image based on the [Dockerfile](https://github.com/kubesphere/devops-java-sample/blob/master/Dockerfile-online):
+Then continue to click **Add nesting steps** on the right, select **shell** in the pop-up window, enter the following command to build a Docker image based on the [Dockerfile](https://github.com/kubesphere/devops-java-sample/blob/master/Dockerfile-online):

 > Please DO NOT miss the dot `.` at the end of the command.